Published: 21st January 2019, last updated: 14th September 2023

 When he came of age he leased a tract of land near Balquhidder, and entered the trade of cattle farming.
 He prospered for the early years, but found himself prey to marauding bands who stole his cattle.
 He was obliged to keep a company of men to protect his land, and it is from this beginning that the annals say he took on his warlike habits.

 Though we call him Rob Roy Macgregor he would sign his name Robert Campbell, after his mother’s name, because the name Macgregor was still under proscription.
+For more information on Scottish names, visit this page.

 During the Jacobite uprising of 1689 Rob Roy joined his father in fighting for the cause of James II (VII of Scotland) who had fled from Britain in the Glorious Revolution of 1688.